microsoft/Windows-driver-samples/network/ndis/filter/README.md

 ---
 topic: sample
-description: A pass-through NDIS 6 filter driver demonstrating the basic principles of an NDIS 6.0 Filter driver.
+description: "A pass-through NDIS 6 filter driver demonstrating the basic principles of an NDIS 6.0 Filter driver."
 languages:
 - cpp
 products: